-The new Office 365 Business plan will be priced at $8.25 per month per user while the Business Essentials module, which now supports Yammer and Active Directory, is listed at $5 per month per user and the seat limit has been bumped up to 300.
+The new Microsoft 365 Business plan will be priced at $8.25 per month per user while the Business Essentials module, which now supports Yammer and Active Directory, is listed at $5 per month per user and the seat limit has been bumped up to 300.
 The Business Premium version will be priced at $12.50 per user per month.

 Microsoft isn’t pressing existing customers to upgrade to the new plans immediately when they’re available.
-Instead, the vendor has elected to offer some of the features and pricing of the new plans to existing Office 365 SMB customers beginning Oct.
+Instead, the vendor has elected to offer some of the features and pricing of the new plans to existing Microsoft 365 SMB customers beginning Oct.
 1 by upping the seat cap limits for existing Small Business and Small Business Premium customers to 300 from 25 and lowering pricing for Midsize Business customers to $12.50 per user per month.
 Existing customers will get the new prices the next time they renew, starting Aug.
 1.